Say goodbye to stockouts with automated inventory management

 7. Allow access for multiple users

 Depending on the size of your business, you may need software that supports multiple users.
 Even if this is something you currently don’t need, it may become an important feature as your business grows.
-So, it’s better to choose a platform that has this option available.
+It should also include user permission, allowing you to limit access if not necessary for work.

 8. Synchronize across multiple sales channels